microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 sure about deleting it, then click Delete.
 1. You're done with the Prework!

 __*Stop here now that you're done the Prework.
-Everything that follows below will be completed during the Red Hat Summit Lab itself.*__
+Everything that follows will be completed during the Red Hat Summit Lab itself.*__
 ---